Kenya suspends crypto project Worldcoin over safety concerns

 PHOTO

-NAIROBI: Kenya's interior ministry said on Wednesday that it had suspended the local activities of cryptocurrency project Worldcoin while government agencies assess potential risks to public safety.
+Kenya's interior ministry said on Wednesday, 2 August, that it had suspended the local activities of cryptocurrency project Worldcoin while government agencies assess potential risks to public safety.

-The project founded by OpenAI CEO Sam Altman launched last week.
+The project founded by OpenAI chief executive officer Sam Altman launched last week.
 It requires users to give their iris scans in exchange for a digital ID, and in some countries users also get free cryptocurrency as part of plans to create a new "identity and financial network".

-"Relevant security, financial services and data protection agencies have commenced inquiries and investigations to establish the authenticity and legality of the aforesaid activities," interior minister Kithure Kindiki said in a statement.
+"Relevant security, financial services and data-protection agencies have commenced enquiries and investigations to establish the authenticity and legality of the aforesaid activities," interior minister Kithure Kindiki said in a statement.

 Worldcoin did not immediately respond to a request for comment.